philiwon8868/terraform-aci-firepower-vm/README.md

 ## Configuration

-Basically all variables are defined in the file "variable.tf" except for APIC login credential, APIC IP address, the VMM domain name and the target ACI Tenant, which are defined in "Variables" section of the Terraform Cloud environment.
+Basically all variables are defined in the file "variable.tf" except for APIC login credential, APIC IP address, the FMC host and user name, the VMM domain name and the target ACI Tenant, which are defined in "Variables" section of the Terraform Cloud environment.
 ![image](https://user-images.githubusercontent.com/8743281/123569650-505c8000-d7f9-11eb-95e0-52588e2f06ae.png)

-Modify **variable.tf** to include the parameters for APIC login credentials, the target ACI tenant name and the VMM domain name.
+Modify **variable.tf** to include the parameters for APIC login credentials, the target ACI tenant name, the FMC host and the VMM domain name.

 All variables in the sample, including the **"Devices"** (for the Service Appliance) and the **"PBRs"**, are self-explanatory and may be modified to cater for one's environment.
 However, there is a cross-reference of 2 parameters for them, which are highlighted below:

 variable **"Devices"** {
 ```
-description = "L4-L7 Device Definition"
+    description = "L4-L7 Device FirePower Threat Defense Definition"
     type = map
     default = {
-       ASA1000v = {
+       FTD232 = {
-           name = "ASA1000v"
+           name = "FTD232"
            device_type = "FW"
            managed = "false"
            interface_name = "Device-Interfaces"